Joel Waterman

-Joel Robert Waterman (born January 24, 1996) is a Canadian soccer player who plays as a centre-back, right-back or defensive midfielder for Chicago Fire of Major League Soccer and the Canada national team.
+Joel Robert Waterman (born January 24, 1996) is a Canadian soccer player who plays as a centre-back, right-back or defensive midfielder for Portland Timbers of Major League Soccer and the Canada national team.

 Early life

 Waterman began playing soccer at age five with Aldergrove Youth SC.
 At age 12, he joined Langley United.
 Afterwards, he played with Surrey United SC.

 When he was 13, he made the British Columbia provincial team.
 In 2013, he represented British Columbia at the 2013 Canada Summer Games and also had a brief trial with the Vancouver Whitecaps Academy, but did not make the squad.

 University career

 In 2014, he began attending Trinity Western University, where he played for the men's soccer team, committing to them when he was in Grade 11.
 Ahead of his fifth season, he was named the team captain, and helped them win a Canada West silver medal and finished fourth at the National Championship.
 He was also named a Canada West First Team All Star that season.